|

 impressive.

-easily understood, quick reference double page expectations chart that
+quick reference double page expectations chart that explains your

-explains your chances of producing all of the hybrids and which of the
+chances of producing all of the hybrids and which of the birds, and

-birds, and which combination of cock and hen, give you the best
+which combination of cock and hen, give you the best chances of

 |